Frequently asked Questions

 • Gaea’s Cradle

 The short answer is “No, unless everyone else in the game says otherwise.”
-Some people feel these cards would be interesting and should legal, most people don’t.
+Some people feel these cards would be interesting and should be legal, most people don’t.
 From a rule-setting perspective, what matters is whether most players will

 a) enjoy playing “against” it